kouprlabs/voltaserve-touch/README.md

 # Voltaserve iOS

-Optimized for iPhone and iPad, and runs great on the Mac.
+Optimized for iPhone and iPad, runs great on the Mac.

 Watch the [demo video](https://youtu.be/RpHp0OEa_o8?feature=shared).